 Each year, Camp JCC recognizes its outstanding staff through the R. Andrew Helgeson Heart of Gold Recognition Program.
 Andrew was an exemplary young man who passed away in 2005, just prior to his high school graduation, from sudden cardiac arrest.
 His kindness, warmth, joy for life, and love for the campers at Camp JCC were remarkable.

 To honor Andrew’s memory, his family established the R. Andrew Helgeson Heart of Gold Recognition Program which recognizes those counselors who exhibit outstanding effort and mirror his character.

 Learn more about the program

 Work with a group of campers ages 4 through 11 with guidance from a Senior Counselor.

-Work with a group of campers ages 4 through 11 while overseeing a Junior Counselor and Inclusion Counselors.
+Work with a group of campers ages 4 through 11 while leading a Junior Counselor and Inclusion Counselors.
 Must be at least a high school graduate.